What are uses of rain gauge ?

 8. Environmental Monitoring:

-Rainfall measurements help assess the composition and spread of pollutants in rainwater.
-This contributes to gauging the quality of the local environment and identifying potential ecological threats.
+Measuring rainfall accurately helps us understand the types and spread of pollutants in rainwater.
+This helps us check the quality of the local environment and spot possible ecological threats.

 9. Water Resource Management: